dcarpintero/taxonomy-completion/README.md

 ### 5.2 LangChain Prompt Template

 [LangChain Prompt Templates](https://python.langchain.com/v0.2/docs/concepts/#prompt-templates) are pre-defined recipes for translating user input and parameters into instructions for a language model.
+We define here the prompt for our intended task:

 ```python
 from langchain_core.prompts import PromptTemplate